joelvaneenwyk/huginn-wiki/Formatting-Events-using-Liquid.md

         {{ dateVar |divided_by: 1000 |date: "%c" }}

-  To Insert the current date and time:
+  To insert the current date and time:

         {{ 'now' | date: '%Y-%m-%d %H:%M:%S' }}